 In the soil of our urban farm, people find the tools they need to build a home in the world.

-In May of 1990, the Citizens Committee for the Homeless, a Santa Cruz County nonprofit, began a new project by opening the gates of an organic garden on Pelton Avenue.
+In May of 1990, the Citizens Committee for the Homeless, a Santa Cruz County nonprofit organization, began a new project by opening the gates of an organic garden on Pelton Avenue.

-We are genuinely humbled by the profound transformations our trainees make in our program, and the generous support provided by our community.
+We are genuinely humbled by the profound transformations our trainees make in our job training program, and the generous support provided by our community.
 Our purpose-driven nonprofit has proven to be a benefit to our neighbors in need, our community, and our environment.
-We couldn’t have done this without the continual generosity and support of our donors, volunteers, and CSA members.
-We are so grateful for each one of you.
+We couldn’t have done this without the continued generosity and support of our donors, volunteers, and CSA members.
+We are so grateful for each one of you!